yegor256/takes/README.md

   new XeAppend(
-    "page", // create a DOM document with "page" root element new XeMillis(false), // add "millis" attribute to the root, with current time new XeToRoot(this.user), // add this.user to the root element new XeSource() {
+    "page", // create a DOM document with "page" root element new XeMillis(false), // add "millis" attribute to the root, with current time this.user, // add this.user to the root element new XeSource() {
       @Override
       public Iterable<Directive> toXembly() {